Secretchronicles/main-website/content/en/news/2017-10-26-infrastructure.md

 uses modern technology and makes for a nice and clean experience.
 Consequently, the TSC project’s mailinglists have been moved from mlmmj to Mailman.
-In order to ease the transition from mlmmj+Chessboard to GNU mailman however, *all subscriptions to both tsc-devel and tsc-users have been cancelled*, just like the forum accounts.
+In order to ease the transition from mlmmj+Chessboard to GNU Mailman however, *all subscriptions to both tsc-devel and tsc-users have been cancelled*, just like the forum accounts.